AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-Selecting offers that will be shown on an environment (eligible offers).
+The offer engine selects the offers that will be shown on an environment (eligible offers).
 The arbitrage principle ranks offers by priority according to the criteria defined in the categories and offers.

 Learn more about [Interaction](../../interaction/using/interaction-and-offer-management.md).
 +++